chrisvfritz/cat_api/README.md

 # CatAPI

 I'm not sure how this happened, but there was not yet a Ruby wrapper for the awesome Cat API.
-Problems solved.
+Well, problem solved.
 I'm putting this together for use in a class, so there are no specs and it only hits a single endpoint, but it's something.

 ## Installation